Two-Stage Robust Quadratic Optimization with Equalities and its Application to Optimal Power Flow: Adjustable ACOPF with uncertain renewable generation and load demands

-To solve problem~\eqref{pr:slem}, we use Algorithm~\ref{alg:quadAlg} with $f_0=1e^{5}$, $tol=1e^{-5}$, $N=100$, $\nu_i=1$ for all $i\in [N]$.
-To compute the lower bound in Algorithm~\ref{alg:quadAlg}, we use relaxation~\eqref{pr:slemSDP}.
-Setting $\nu_i=1$ implies that we do not try to improve the objective value after finding the first feasible solution.
-We considered that option and obtained the following results.
-For the tested cases, the initially obtained objective value was close to the lower bound.
+In the experiments, we need to choose the vector $\alpha$ and the parameters defining the ellipsoid $\Omega$.
+We assume that all uncertainty balances out on the reference bus since this is the default setup of M{\sc atpower}.
+Therefore $\alpha_s=1$ and $\alpha_k=0$ for $k\neq s$. \ \\ We implement Algorithm~\ref{alg:main} with the following inputs: \begin{itemize} \item We do not split the uncertainty set $\Omega$ and set $\hat{\zeta} = 0$. \item We consider only one $\hat x$: the initial feasible solution to the solution of the nominal problem~\eqref{pr:acopf} provided by M{\sc atpower}~\cite{zimmerman2010matpower}.
+For constraint (**) in Algorithm~\ref{alg:main}, we set $\gamma=\sqrt{\sfrac{\|x_{j-1}\|}{10}}$ for $|N|<30$, and $\gamma=\sqrt{\sfrac{\|x_{j-1}\|}{30}}$ for $|N|\ge 30$ since the solution norm grows with the instance size. \item We reformulate problem~\eqref{pr:split} as problem~\eqref{pr:reform_split} (see Proposition~\ref{prop:slem}). \item To solve problem~\eqref{pr:reform_split}, we use Algorithm~\ref{alg:quadAlg} with $f_0=1\times 10^{5}$, $tol=1\times 10^{-4}$, $N=100$, $\nu_i=1$ for all $i\in [N]$. \item To compute the lower bound in Algorithm~\ref{alg:quadAlg}, we use the classical SDP relaxation of the quadratic problem~\eqref{pr:reform_split}, {linearizing all non-convex quadratic terms in the control variables and obtaining an SDP constraint of the size $n_y +1$}. \item In the ACOPF problem, some matrices $A$ in~\eqref{eq:quadG} are negative semidefinite.
+We do not have to project on the corresponding equality constraints~\eqref{const:reform_split2}.
+Instead, we replace the equality sign by ``$\le$" and add the resulting constraints to the definition of $\A$ in~\eqref{set:A}. \item {We do the posterior check in step 2 of Algorithm~\ref{alg:main} for $\hat{\zeta}=0$, i.e., we check that the obtained solution is nominally feasible.} \end{itemize} Setting $\nu_i=1$ implies that we do not try to improve the objective value after finding the first feasible solution.
+We considered setting $\nu_i<1$, however, for all tested cases the initially obtained objective value was close to the lower bound.
 Attempts to improve the objective values resulted in using substantially more or all $N$ iterations with negligible or no improvement in the objective value.
-This result can be explained by the high quality of the lower bound from the SDP relaxation~\eqref{pr:slemSDP}, which frequently provides a feasible (see the cases with ``Num iter"$=1$ in the tables with results) or close to feasible solution to problem~\eqref{pr:slem}.
+This result can be explained by the high quality of the lower bound from the SDP relaxation, which frequently provides a feasible or close to feasible solution to problem~\eqref{pr:reform_split}.
 Therefore, we decided to stop at the first obtained feasible solution by setting $\nu_i=1$ for all $i\in [N]$.
-Finally, in ACOPF problem, some matrices $C_i$ in~\eqref{eq:quadG} are positive semi-definite.
-We do not have to project on the corresponding equality constraints in~\eqref{eq:quadY}.
-Instead, we replace the equality sign by ``$\le$" and add the resulting constraints to the definition in~\eqref{set:A}.